nogibjj/heuristics/probability/README.md

 ## Probability

-Many of these solutions are based on the concept of Monte-Carlo Simulations.
+Many of these solutions are based on the concept of Random or Monte-Carlo Simulations.
 Essentially generate random simulations and discover the pattern that emerges:  i.e. negative expected value in Roulette or an optimal betting strategy for poker using expected value.

 Random simulations also play a role in optimizing heuristics like greedy random start for the TSP.